 Excavation Dig Creative Art

-The Excavation Dig Creative Art experience involved a couple steps and many skills.
-First everyone needed to cut apart their dinosaur skeleton pieces.
+The Excavation Dig Creative Art experience involved a couple of steps and many skills.
+First, everyone needed to cut apart their dinosaur skeletons.
 Cutting can be hard and a lot of work!
 It’s important we give children time to work on their scissor skills on their own.

 They will let you know if they need help and are becoming frustrated.
 It’s equally important to let them be successful in cutting even if it means chopping apart all the pieces and the art doesn’t “look like much”.
 It’s about developing their skills!